-As a new Canadian, you usually become a resident for tax purposes when you arrive in Canada, which means you should keep careful records about your income before you arrive and afterward because different rules apply, and you want to make sure you pay the right amount in taxes.
+As a new Canadian, you usually become a resident for tax purposes when you arrive, which means you should keep careful records of your income before you arrived and afterward because different rules apply, and you want to make sure you pay the right amount in taxes.

 The criteria the Canada Revenue Agency (CRA) uses to determine whether you are a resident for tax purposes are not the same as those used for permanent residence status or Canadian citizenship.

 If you have significant ties to Canada, such as family relationships, memberships in Canadian organizations or Canadian property, you may be required to file a Canadian income tax return.

 The first income tax return for most newcomers to Canada covers all income earned from the date of arrival until the end of the year.

 It is important to practice good record keeping when you arrive in Canada, because income you earned before you arrived (Foreign Income) is not subject to Canadian taxes.

 Once you are a Canadian resident for tax purposes, however, you have to declare all income from anywhere in the world on your tax return.
 You can avoid paying some, or all, foreign taxes if Canada has a Tax Treaty with the country that you earned income in.
 You may be required to provide that country with a Certificate of Residency.
 The Certificate of Residency informs the foreign government that you have file income tax returns in Canada as a Canadian resident for tax purposes.

 The T1135 Foreign Income Verification Statement is needed to report foreign property (including real estate, brokerage accounts, etc.) worth over $100,000 even if you earn no income during the year.

 Form T1135, Foreign Income Verification Statement, must be filed by:

 - Canadian resident individuals, corporations, and certain trusts that, at any time during the year, own specified foreign property costing more than $100,000